AnshuKulhade/offensive-socket-security-16-phase/Phase-01-Connection-vs-Request-State-Contamination/README.md

 ## Overview

+**Category:** Authentication Boundary Failure (State Contamination)

-This phase demonstrates a critical design flaw in socket-based systems:
+This phase demonstrates a boundary failure in socket-based systems...

 > A connection is treated as an identity boundary.